ResearchComputing/Container_tutorial_Spring_2020/singularity_tutorial.md

 export SINGULARITY_CACHEDIR=/scratch/summit/$USER
 ```

-And change to your `/scratch` directory:
+Change to your `/scratch` directory and make a sandbox directory you can experiment in:
 ```
 cd /scratch/summit/$USER
+mkdir sandbox
+cd sandbox
 ```

 ### Running a container from Singularity Hub